727800350/note/latex/computer/git.md

 		```
 		$ ssh -T git@github.com
 		# Hi username!
-You have successfully authenticated, but GitHub does not provide shell access.'
+You have successfully authenticated, but GitHub does not provide shell access.
 		```